This article shares some strategies that can help you gain more certainty about your interpretation of bird vocalizations.

 4. Is this always happening in the same place?
 Where exactly?

 If this is a pattern that you’re observing over and over again then you have a better chance of being able to figure out what it is.

 Pay attention for whether it happens in the same place repeatedly and you might notice that there’s a cat that uses the same trails over and over again, or an owl that likes to roost in a particular part of the forest.

 Being tuned in to these habitual patterns will help you narrow down the potential predators and give you that much more certainty about your interpretations even when you don’t see the source of the alarm.

 So there you have my four favorite questions to help parse out alarm vs. call.

 Of course, as I always say; the time spent in the field is the most important thing if you want to get skilled at observing bird language.

 The next time you have questions about whether something is an alarm or call, stop and listen… Ask yourself these questions and see if you notice anything new that helps you gain a clearer conclusion about what’s happening.

-This article was written by Brian Mertins.
-If you liked this article please take a moment to share it with your friends!
+If you liked this article please take a moment to share it with a friend!